 - The relationship between different track users, mainly walkers/hikers and mountain bikers has certainly improved since the first iteration of the Strategy in 2016, resulting in better co-existence, however, it is a relationship that needs proactive management.
 In general, there appear to be reasonable levels of courtesy, consideration and care between users, however, this needs to be proactively managed - It appears that some mountain bikers remain impatient, expecting walkers, hikers and trail runners to move out of their way.
-This can be challenging on narrow tracks, while some walkers in large groups continue on occasions to block wider tracks making it difficult for other users (including mountain bikers) to easily pass. - Walkers and hikers continue to want peaceful places to walk, where they can relax and don't have to be on alert for other users, this is especially important for vulnerable users (such as elderly, disabled, and families with young children - Some concern remains around people walking dogs that are poorly controlled on and off lead
+This can be challenging on narrow tracks, while some walkers in large groups continue on occasions to block wider tracks making it difficult for other users (including mountain bikers) to easily pass.

-&lt;sup>3 BERL - Nelson Mountain Biking Economic Study 2018
+3 BERL - Nelson Mountain Biking Economic Study 2018